Sesto Pals: Antisemitic persecution and communist oppression

 Pals graduated in 1940, just as the National Renaissance Front dictatorship had barred Jews from employment in most fields, including technical.
 Pushed out of literary life, Pals discovered philosophy, and became an avid reader of Hegel.
 Finkenthal notes that his "rather obsessive preoccupation" was "to quantify qualitative values", a "strange mixture of Hegelianism and abstract arithmetic".
 Then, at the height of World War II, the Șestopalis came to be persecuted under tighter racial laws.
 Pals' brother Fima escaped to Palestine.
 Pals was singled out for compulsory labor, and sent to work as a "Jewish engineer" for the State Railways.
+By his own account, he was a salaried worker there after 1942.
 Making occasional returns to Bucharest, he had an amorous affair with Lucia "Lucy" Metsch, a Paris-trained painter of Bukovina Jewish extraction.
 She had narrowly escaped the Einsatzgruppen, and was working at The Barașeum.

+Pals sought full employment after the antifascist coup of 1944, and, in 1945, was dispatched to oversee the construction of railway tunnels in Cluj County.
+Later that year, he returned to Bucharest, joining the City Planning Institute as founder and president of its geotechnical engineering section.
+He continued to advance professionally after the establishment of a communist regime.
+Around 1955, his job was to verify structural work on new railway bridges; as Sfarti recounts, his engineering reports were "always impeccable."
+The trade unions' newspaper, Munca, praised him for his invention of a drilling-and-probing technique for investigating underground structures.
+As this source noted, by January 1956 his invention had been used on fifteen new bridges, and had saved up to 2.5 million lei in building costs.